European banking job numbers drop a further 21,000 in first half

 "New-age banks have fewer people, less product and are less profitable."

-Calculations by Reuters show that while European banks improved their balance sheets by 530 million euros ($685 million) in the first half, profitability remained well below targets.
+Calculations by Reuters show that while European banks improved their balance sheets by 530 million euros (424.21 million pounds) in the first half, profitability remained well below targets.

 VICIOUS CIRCLE